 You can help by agreeing (consenting) to be part of the protocol called, “Partners in Discovery for Total Cancer Care, IRB-HSR#18445.”

 If you decide that you want to help, you'll need to sign a consent form that provides you details of the program.

 The protocol involves:

 - Reviewing clinical information from medical records

-- Collecting leftover tissue from surgeries, extra tubes of blood and cheek swabs during routine care
+- Collecting a few extra tubes of blood and cheek swabs during routine care

-- To let you know about other research studies
+- Let you know about other research studies

-- To ask you questions about how you're doing
+- Ask you questions about how you're doing

-- To thank you and let you know how the program is going
+- Thank you and let you know how the program is going

 How are people who consent to this protocol protected?